 Red Room Audio Palette – Jack of All Trades

 Hello again, and welcome back to a new StudioWise review.
-This week we have in our sights a developer who has some serious backing, experience and know-how.
-Although it seems as though every man and his dog is releasing an orchestra themed Kontakt library these days, few come packaged as a total composing toolkit like this.
+This week we have a developer in our sights who has some serious backing, experience and know-how.
+Although it seems as though every man and his dog is releasing an orchestra-themed Kontakt library these days, few come packaged as a total composing toolkit.

-But is that enough to elevate Red Room Audio‘s Palette above the rest?
+But is that enough to elevate Red Room Audio’s Palette above the rabble?

-We receive so many orchestral libraries to review at Music Nation it’s getting hard to be subjective any more due to the consistent extremely high-quality.
-Developers these days have all the basics sorted with their libraries, so reviews become more a discussion on the usability and flexibility more than the sound quality.
+We receive so many orchestral libraries to review at Music Nation it’s getting hard to be subjective any more due to the consistently extremely high quality.
+Developers these days have all the basics sorted with their libraries and reviews become more a discussion on the usability and flexibility more than the sound quality.

-They then also recorded everything over again with smaller chamber ensemble for a tighter sound option.
-So essentially, you’re getting two complete orchestral recordings with a collection of incidental solo instruments and effects, all recorded in the same room.
+And then, just to really drive all the players nuts, they recorded everything over again with a smaller chamber ensemble for a tighter sound option.
+So you’re getting two complete orchestral recordings with a bunch of incidental solo instruments and effects, all recorded in the same room.

-The full breakdown for each of the orchestral sections alone is as follows:
+The full breakdown for each of the orchestral sections is as follows:

 12 x 1st Violins